Louisiana And Gulf Of Mexico Crane Accident Attorney

 Bringing A Lawsuit For Injuries Caused By A Crane

 If you’ve suffered an injury caused by a crane, you may be wondering what to do next.
 Victims of personal injuries caused by another person or company’s negligence have a right to file a personal injury lawsuit.
 Family members whose loved one died in a crane accident may have a right to bring a wrongful death lawsuit.

 The first step in filing a personal injury lawsuit is determining who was at fault for your injuries.
 Frequently, the crane operator’s negligence causes the crane accident.
 In some cases, crane operators lack the experience to operate the crane safely.
 You may be able to file a lawsuit against the crane operator’s employer.
 If a defective crane caused your injuries, you might have a right to bring a product liability lawsuit against the manufacturer or retailer of the crane.
 At Koch & Schmidt, we will evaluate your case’s facts and help you determine who is financially liable for your personal injuries.

 Crane accident injuries are often debilitating, ensuring that the victim cannot return to work.
 You may have concerns about how to provide for your family going forward.
 Injuries caused by a crane accident often include:

 - Crush injuries

 Contact Our New Orleans Crane Accident Lawyers

 If you or your loved one have become injured in a crane accident, we can help.
 You may be entitled to financial compensation for your injuries.
 At Koch & Schmidt, we advocate for our clients’ best interests and have a successful track record of winning compensation for our clients.
 The sooner you speak to an experienced crane accident lawyer, the better.
-Contact our New Orleans personal injury law firm today to schedule your initial consultation.
+Contact our New Orleans personal injury law firm today using our secure website or by calling us at 504-541-9026 to schedule your initial consultation.